GainorB/passport/README.md

 ### POST /auth/register

 When the user posts to the `/auth/register` route, the browser will send all the data contained in the form field to our express server.
 Our route middleware will then create a new user with that data.
 This route and the helper function have been refactored.
-Take note of the changes from the fazbook_auth tutorial!
 Add the following code to the `routes/auth.js` file:

 ```javascript
 router.post('/register', (req, res, next)  => {